-I have a few simple ideas for easy and sustainable gift wrap that will make everyone happy!
-The topic or maybe issue of sustainability cannot be ignored.
+I have a few simple ideas for easy and sustainable gift wraps to make everyone happy!
+The topic or maybe the issue of sustainability cannot be ignored.
 Over the years, I have been guilty of buying wrapping paper that was most likely not eco-friendly.
-Now I more than make up for it by using every kind of sustainable gift wrap imaginable.
+Now I more than makeup for it by using every kind of sustainable gift wrap imaginable.

 What constitutes gift wrap as sustainable?